 It is made using leaves from a shrub called Aspalathus linearis, usually grown on the western coast of South Africa (1).

-Here's what the leaves look like: Rooibos is a herbal tea and is not related to green or black tea.
+Rooibos is a herbal tea and is not related to black or green tea.

-Bottom Line: Rooibos tea is a traditional beverage made using the leaves of a shrub from South Africa.
-It is consumed in a similar way to black tea and contains lots of antioxidants.
+Rooibos tea is a traditional beverage made from the leaves of a South African shrub.
+It is consumed in a similar way to black tea and contains many antioxidants.

 Caffeine is a natural stimulant found in both black tea and green tea.

-It may even have some benefits for exercise performance, concentration and mood (5).
+It may even have some benefits for exercise performance, concentration, and mood (

-However, excessive consumption has been linked to heart palpitations, increased anxiety, sleep problems and headaches (5).
+However, excessive consumption has been linked to heart palpitations, increased anxiety, sleep problems, and headaches (

 Therefore, some people choose to avoid or limit caffeine intake.

-Bottom Line: Compared to regular black tea or green tea, rooibos is caffeine-free and lower in tannins and oxalic acid.
+Compared to regular black tea or green tea, rooibos is lower in tannins and free from caffeine.

-They may help protect cells from damage by free radicals.
+Antioxidants may help protect cells from damage by free radicals (

-Over the long term, their effects may help reduce the risk of disease, including heart disease and cancer (9).
+Over the long term, antioxidants may also reduce your risk of certain chronic conditions, such as heart disease and cancer (

-There is some evidence that drinking rooibos tea can increase antioxidant levels in the body.
+There is some evidence that rooibos tea can increase antioxidant levels in your body.

-However, any increase documented has been small and doesn’t last for too long.
+However, any increase documented has been small and doesn’t last long.

-This increase lasted for five hours after the participants drank 17 oz (500 ml) of tea made with 750 mg of rooibos tea leaves (10).
+This uptick lasted for 5 hours after the participants drank 17 ounces, or 500 milliliters (mL), of tea, which was made with 750 milligrams of rooibos leaves (15).

-However, another study of 12 healthy men found that drinking rooibos tea had no effect on blood antioxidant levels compared to regular tea (11).
+On the other hand, an older study in 12 healthy men determined that rooibos tea had no significant effects on blood antioxidant levels compared to a placebo (

-Bottom Line: Rooibos tea is full of health-promoting antioxidants.
-However, these antioxidants may be unstable or inefficiently absorbed into the body.
+Rooibos tea is full of health-promoting antioxidants.
+However, these antioxidants may be unstable or inefficiently absorbed by your body.

-First, drinking rooibos tea may have beneficial effects on blood pressure by inhibiting angiotensin-converting enzyme (ACE) (15).
+First, drinking rooibos tea may have beneficial effects on blood pressure by inhibiting angiotensin-converting enzyme (ACE), according to one older study (

-ACE indirectly increases blood pressure by causing blood vessels to contract.
+ACE indirectly increases blood pressure by causing your blood vessels to contract (

-However, this did not translate to any changes in blood pressure.
+In a study in 17 people, drinking rooibos tea inhibited ACE activity 30–60 minutes after ingestion.
+However, this did not translate to any changes in blood pressure (

 There is more promising evidence that the tea can improve cholesterol levels.